GiorgosL/Python-webscrapping-on-Twitter-and-Youtube/README.md

 -Save the data on MongoDB collections.

--Evaluate the findings using MinHashing.
+-Evaluate the geolocation tweets using MinHashing.